Pod Security Policies (or PSPs) are objects that control security-sensitive aspects of pod specification (like root privileges).

 PSPs work through inheritance:

 - By default, PSPs assigned to a cluster are inherited by its projects, as well as any namespaces added to those projects.

 - Exception: Namespaces that are not assigned to projects do not inherit PSPs, regardless of whether the PSP is assigned to a cluster or project.
 Because these namespaces have no PSPs, workload deployments to these namespaces will fail, which is the default Kubernetes behavior.

 - You can override the default PSP by assigning a different PSP directly to the project.

 Any workloads that are already running in a cluster or project before a PSP is assigned will not be checked if it complies with the PSP.
 Workloads would need to be cloned or upgraded to see if they pass the PSP.

-Rancher ships with two default Pod Security Policies (PSPs): the
+Rancher ships with three default Pod Security Policies (PSPs): the